laserpointlabs/dadms/docs/dadms_development_process.md

 ---

 ## Key Decisions & Rationale

+### **MVP Architecture Decision: Include Event Bus + AAS**
+**Date**: January 15, 2025
+**Decision**: Include Event Bus Service and Agent Assistance Service (AAS) in the MVP **Rationale**:
+- **Differentiation**: Without Event Bus + AAS, DADMS is just another workflow tool.
+With them, it becomes an intelligent, proactive decision assistant.
+- **User Experience**: The AAS provides Clipy-like intelligent assistance that makes users feel like they have an expert colleague by their side.
+- **Demonstration Value**: The MVP will be much more compelling and showcase the true potential of DADMS.
+- **Foundation**: Event Bus provides the foundation for all future intelligent features.

+**Impact**:
+- Updated MVP specification to include 7 core services instead of 10
+- Event Bus (Port 3004) and AAS (Port 3005) are now core MVP components
+- Week 1 implementation plan updated to include these services
+- Complete API documentation created for both services

+**Technical Approach**:
+- **Event Bus**: Simple but functional implementation with PostgreSQL persistence, Redis streaming, and webhook delivery
+- **AAS**: LLM-powered intelligent assistant with context awareness, proactive suggestions, and action execution
+- **Integration**: All services publish events, AAS subscribes and provides proactive assistance

-- **UI Scaffolding:** Use local state for domains/tags to enable fast iteration and feedback.
+### **UI Scaffolding:** Use local state for domains/tags to enable fast iteration and feedback.
-- **Domain/Tag Model:** Domains and tags are managed centrally for governance and reusability.
+### **Domain/Tag Model:** Domains and tags are managed centrally for governance and reusability.
 Tags can span multiple domains (multi-select).
-- **Separation of Concerns:** Frontend handles UX, backend handles chunking, vectorization, and storage.
+### **Separation of Concerns:** Frontend handles UX, backend handles chunking, vectorization, and storage.
-- **Best Practice Alignment:** Follow modern SaaS and knowledge management patterns for extensibility and maintainability.
+### **Best Practice Alignment:** Follow modern SaaS and knowledge management patterns for extensibility and maintainability.

 ---